SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

  * Security: The attacker should not be able to circumvent the security layer.
 Hence, if the attacker can cause an invalid file to be read or can write to a valid file, then the security is compromised, for example.

 You will submit a zip file containing all of the tests you have created.
 You will gain points for every student's reference monitor you find a flaw in.
-It is okay if multiple tests of yours breaking a student's reference monitor, but you will not gain additional points.
+It is good if multiple tests of yours break a student's reference monitor, but you gain the same number of tests whether one or more tests break the layer.